mohammad1997izadi/ASDFormer/README.md

 ---

+## 🧪 Preparing the Dataset

+Download the ABIDE dataset from [here](https://drive.google.com/file/d/14UGsikYH_SQ-d_GvY2Um2oEHw3WNxDY3/view?usp=sharing).
+**After downloading, place the dataset in `source/dataset/` as `abide.npy`.**

+---

 ## 🧪 Running the Model

-Once the environment is ready, you can run the model using:
+Once the environment is ready and the dataset is in place, you can run the model using:

 ```bash
 python -m source --multirun datasz=100p model=ASDFormer dataset=ABIDE repeat_time=5 preprocess=non_mixup